flame-engine/flame/doc/flame/collision_detection.md

 }
 ```

 ## Quad Tree broad phase

-If game field is large and game contains a lot (more than one hundred) of collideable components,
+If your game field is large and the game contains a lot (more than one hundred) of collidable
-standard sweep and prune become ineffective.
-Try to use quad tree broad phase then.
-Just use
+components, standard sweep and prune can become inefficient.
+If it does you can try to use the
+quad tree broad phase.
-`HasQuadTreeCollisionDetection` instead of `HasCollisionDetection` and call `initCollisionDetection`
+To do this, add the `HasQuadTreeCollisionDetection` mixin to your game instead of
-function on game load:
+`HasCollisionDetection` and call the `initCollisionDetection` function on game load:

 ```dart
 class MyGame extends FlameGame with HasQuadTreeCollisionDetection {